ds-horizon/delivr-sdk-ota/README.md

 The `sync` method includes a lot of diagnostic logging out-of-the-box, so if you're encountering an issue when using it, the best thing to try first is examining the output logs of your app.
 This will tell you whether the app is configured correctly (like can the plugin find your deployment key?), if the app is able to reach the server, if an available update is being discovered, if the update is being successfully downloaded/installed, etc.

 The simplest way to view these logs is to add the flag `--debug` for each command.
-This will output a log stream that is filtered to just CodePush messages.
+This will output a log stream that is filtered to just DOTA messages.
 This makes it easy to identify issues, without needing to use a platform-specific tool, or wade through a potentially high volume of logs.

 <img width="540" alt="screen shot 2016-06-21 at 10 15 42 am" src="https://cloud.githubusercontent.com/assets/116461/16246973/838e2e98-37bc-11e6-9649-685f39e325a0.png" />

-Additionally, you can also use any of the platform-specific tools to view the CodePush logs, if you are more comfortable with them.
+Additionally, you can also use any of the platform-specific tools to view the DOTA logs, if you are more comfortable with them.
 Simple start up the Chrome DevTools Console, the Xcode Console (iOS), the [OS X Console](https://en.wikipedia.org/wiki/Console_%28OS_X%29#.7E.2FLibrary.2FLogs) (iOS) and/or ADB logcat (Android), and look for messages which are prefixed with `[CodePush]`.

 Note that by default, React Native logs are disabled on iOS in release builds, so if you want to view them in a release build, you need to make the following changes to your `AppDelegate.m` file: